lowdefy/lowdefy-example-crud/README.md

 This Lowdefy application consists of four pages.

+Adding a new brand, editing an existing brand and viewing the saved brands have been split up into separate pages.
+This implementation is a simpler approach than that of the products.
+Adding a new product, editing an existing product and viewing the saved products are all done on one page.
+Drawers are used in order to get this right, which leads to a more complex implementation.

 ## Running this example

 -  Create a MongoDB cluster and get a URI connection string: